laxmikantm/learning-goals/README.md

 # learning-goals
-The topics I want a better understanding of going into 2019
+The topics I want a better understanding of going into Autum & Winter 2019

 ## Motivation

-I read the [33 concepts every JavaScript developer should know](https://github.com/leonardomso/33-js-concepts) and realised there's gaps in my understanding of JavaScript and a bunch of other important stuff too.
+We read the [33 concepts every JavaScript developer should know](https://github.com/leonardomso/33-js-concepts) and realised there's gaps in my understanding of JavaScript and a bunch of other important stuff too.
 These gaps can be plugged by setting aside time for study or building small prototypes.
 I want to look back come the end of 2019 and see that I've made headway to bridging these gaps in my understanding.

 ## Topics and Outcomes